santiago-cruzlopez/Arduino-Projects/Home Automation/ReadMe.txt

 Describe your project

 == Step 1: Installation
-Please describe the steps to install this project.
+1. Download this repository containing all the project files.

-For example:
+2. Extract the downloaded files.

-1. Open this file
+3. Open the Arduino IDE software (https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE).
-2. Edit as you like
+4. Create an Arduino Cloud account
-3. Release to the World!
+5. Connect the Arduino UNO R3 WiFi to the Arduino Cloud, make sure the board is in the same LAN as the desktop or laptop.

 == Step 2: Assemble the circuit

-Assemble the circuit following the diagram layout.png attached to the sketch
+Open the "Home Automation Document.pdf" to see the simulation, connections and electronic components.

 == Step 3: Load the code